 Knowing how to best demonstrate your love and support for someone with PTSD isn’t always easy.
 You can’t force your loved one to get better, but you can play a major role in the healing process by simply spending time together.

 Don’t pressure your loved one into talking.
 It can be very difficult for people with PTSD to talk about their traumatic experiences.
 For some, it can even make things worse.
-Instead, let them know you’re willing to listen when they want to talk, or just hang out when they don’t.
+Instead, let them know you’re willing to listen when they want to talk or just hang out when they don’t.
 Comfort for someone with PTSD comes from feeling engaged and accepted by you, not necessarily from talking.

 Do “normal” things with your loved one, things that have nothing to do with PTSD or the traumatic experience.
-Encourage your loved one to participate in rhythmic exercise, seek out friends, and pursue hobbies that bring pleasure.
+Encourage your loved one to participate in rhythmic exercises, seek out friends, and pursue hobbies that bring pleasure.
 Take a fitness class together, go dancing, or set a regular lunch date with friends and family.

 Let your loved one take the lead, rather than telling him or her what to do.
 Everyone with PTSD is different but most people instinctively know what makes them feel calm and safe.
 Take cues from your loved one as to how you can best provide support and companionship.